emilynordmann/scholaRship/docs/06-Echo_tidy.md

 ### Numerical data

 For numerical data, we can obtain a series of numerical summaries.

+The `select()` command allows us to select all variables based on specific criteria (such as variable name or a condition).
+Here, we select those variables which are numeric by using `where(is.numeric)`.
+We can then obtain the mean for all numeric variables by using the `summarise_all()` command and then specifying our chosen summary metric (which here, is `mean`).

 We can compute the mean observations for all numerical columns by using the following code:

 ```r